art, canada, carnaval de quebec, carnival, culture, design, night parade, quebec, quebec winter carnival, winter

 I’d checked the weather for Quebec the day before, and it was comparable to Toronto – but I swear, it felt a good -20°C colder in Quebec!
-With all my layers of wool and thermals and fleece and Sorel boots, I still lost feeling in my toes and fingers after mere minutes outside exploring the action on the near Vieux-Quebec (the Old Town).
+With all my layers of wool and thermals and fleece and Sorel boots, I still lost feeling in my toes and fingers after mere minutes outside exploring the action on the Plains of Abraham near Vieux-Quebec (the Old Town).
 Weirdly enough, I was relatively toasty packed tight with onlookers watching the night parade a short bus ride away.
 Maybe I was warmed by the excitement generated by the spectators, from families with wee ones to groups of adults.
 Or maybe I was so dazzled by the marching bands, clowns and the fun, illuminated floats to notice my extremities going numb.
 And who could blame me?
 Take a peek below of my favourite floats!

 To me, the night parades – yes, there are two! – are always the highlight of Quebec City’s winter carnival (or carnaval, en français), which dates to 1894.
 Carnaval takes place annually from the end of January to mid-February as a celebration leading into Lent.
 It occurs over three weekends, with some activities – like snow and ice slides, dogsled rides, snow rafting and giant table soccer games – also happening during the weekdays in between, for a total of 17 days of festivities ending on the Sunday before Mardi Gras.
 (Here’s a little tidbit for you: Until 1972, the dates were set according to the Gregorian calendar, and the carnival ended on Mardi Gras).
 The world-famous night parades take over the second and third Saturday of Carnaval, and they’re totally worth checking out.
 But remember, dress warm!
 And you can never have enough hand and toe warmers.
 Never.
 Enough.
 Trust me.